ntop/ntopng/doc/src/api/timeseries/metrics.rst

    +--------------------------+-----------------------------------------------------------+

-Event Exporter Metrics
+Event Probe Metrics
 ======================

 .. admonition:: evexporter_iface:traffic

-   Total number of bytes sent and received on an interface of an event exporter (nProbe Agent).
+   Total number of bytes sent and received on an interface of an event probe (nProbe Agent).

    - **Type**: counter
    - **Resolution**: 5m (RRD) / 10s-1min according to preferences (InfluxDB)